nheyr08/Embedded-Toy-Kart/README.md

 The application’s main thread always exists.
 This is where the application and its GUI run.
 On the other hand, the existence of worker threads depends on the application’s processing needs.

-If you create an object from any class that inherits from QObject in a particular thread, then that object is said to belong to, or have an affinity to, that thread.
+If you create an object from any class that inherits from QObject in a particular thread, then that object is said to belong to or have an affinity to, that thread.
 Its children must also belong to the same thread.

 In step 1, you create Worker, a subclass of QObject.
 In Worker, you create two signals, finished and progress.

-* communication
+* Communication
 Mutual exclusion is a common pattern in multithreaded programming.
 Access to data and resources is protected using locks, which are a synchronization mechanism that typically allows only one thread to access a resource at a given time.

      A thread-safe object is an object that can be accessed concurrently by multiple threads and is guaranteed to be in a valid state.
-PyQt’s signals and slots are thread safe, so you can use them to establish interthread communication as well as to share data between threads.
+PyQt’s signals and slots are thread-safe, so you can use them to establish interthread communication as well as to share data between threads.

     add mutex.lock() and mutex.unlock() on each modification

 ### Question
-How to put our py implementation to call two window->
+How to put our py implementation to call two windows ->
 Answer: https://stackoverflow.com/a/13551018 2022/10/30